davidstavin/osticket-prereqs/README.md

 In order to proceed any further, the PHP installation that was extracted earlier—into `C:\PHP`—will need to be registered within IIS Manager.
 This will inform the webserver that PHP is installed and ready to run PHP-based programs (i.e., osTicket).
 Specifically, the file for registration is `PHP-cgi.exe`, an executable responsible for processing PHP scripts.
 Without this executable, osTicket would fail to run on the IIS Server.

-To register PHP, begin by pressing `Windows + R`, type `inetmgr` and hit `Ctrl + Shift + Enter` to run the program with Adminstrator Privileges.
+To register PHP, begin by pressing `Windows + R`, type `inetmgr` and hit `Ctrl + Shift + Enter` to run the program with Administrator Privileges.
-*Alternatively*, use the Windows Start Menu to search for `IIS`, right-clicking and press "Run as Adminstrator"
+*Alternatively*, use the Windows Start Menu to search for `IIS`, right-clicking and press "Run as Administrator"

 <img width="764" height="475" alt="Win+R IIS-Manager" src="https://github.com/user-attachments/assets/aad9e055-29b1-41a0-ac3b-60fe5ca36310" />